Testosterone Therapy Lawsuit

 The FDA first addressed testosterone products in a 2014 safety communication in which the agency said that it was investigating the risk of stroke, heart attack, and death in men taking testosterone products.

 A second FDA drug safety communication was issued in March 2015 and took a stronger tone, creating the requirement that prescription testosterone products carry an updated label that warns about the possible increased risk of heart attacks and strokes.
-FDA also made clear that prescription testosterone is only approved for men with a condition called “hypogonadism” that causes unnaturally low testosterone.
-FDA made this statement because it became aware that many men are being prescribed testosterone due to age-related effects, not because they have a disorder.
+The FDA also made clear that prescription testosterone is only approved for men with a condition called “hypogonadism” that causes unnaturally low testosterone.
+The agency made this statement because it became aware that many men are being prescribed testosterone due to age-related effects, not because they have a disorder.

 During a 15-year period beginning in 2000, testosterone prescriptions jumped sixfold, from less than 1 million to more than 6.5 million.
 This huge rise in testosterone prescriptions is attributable to manufacturers promoting their products for uses that they are not approved for—namely “Low T,” or a range of side effects associated with a natural drop-off in testosterone levels in middle-aged and older men.

 A three-year study published in JAMA that found many men who are prescribed testosterone do not demonstrate the type of deficiency for which testosterone therapy is FDA-approved.
 Many men, in fact, according to the study, do not even undergo testing to find out whether they have a testosterone disorder before receiving T-therapy.